 - Wear something comfortable and loose-fitting.

 - If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during surgery can damage your eyes.

 - Your incentive spirometer, if you have one.

-- Your Health Care Proxy Form, if you have completed one.
+- Your Health Care Proxy form and other advance directives, if you completed them.

 To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a pedestrian tunnel that you can walk through that connects the garage to the hospital.
-If you have questions about prices, call 212-639-2338.
+There’s a tunnel that you can walk through that connects the garage to the hospital.

 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

-Once You’re in the Hospital
+Once you’re in the hospital

-You will be asked to state and spell your name and date of birth many times.
+You’ll be asked to say and spell your name and birth date many times.
 This is for your safety.
-People with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

-Get Dressed for Surgery
+Get dressed for surgery

-A nurse will meet with you before your surgery.
-Tell him or her the dose of any medications you took after midnight (including prescription and over-the-counter medications, patches, and creams) and the time you took them.
+You’ll meet with a nurse before surgery.
+Tell them the dose of any medications you took after midnight (including prescription and over-the-counter medications, patches, and creams) and the time you took them.